AlexMudar/Hipchat-Strava-Bot/README.md

 # A Strava Hipchat Bot <br />

-The Strava Hipchat bot utilizes the "build your own integration" opion in Hipchat.
+The Strava Hipchat bot utilizes the "build your own integration" option in Hipchat.
 When a request is made via a slash command, for example /strava, the hipchat bot requests the relevant information from Strava's api and posts it back to Hipchat. <br />

 Development <br />
 To get up and running on your local machine you'll need to install Node, NPM, and the Heroku toolbelt.